Announcing the Scott C LaBarre Memorial Scholarship Program for Colorado blind and low-vision post-secondary students

 *Award *Encourage *Achieve

 This year the National Federation of the Blind of Colorado will be awarding up to $10,000 in scholarship funds for deserving students.
-This year we are excited to announce that we are offering scholarships to students from Wyoming as well.

 Each year at its state convention, the National Federation of the Blind of Colorado (NFBCO) gives a broad array of scholarships to recognize achievement by blind scholars.
 The National Federation of the Blind of Colorado is an organization dedicated to creating opportunities for all blind persons.
 Recipients of Federation scholarships need not be members of the National Federation of the Blind of Colorado nor the National Federation of the Blind.

-All applicants for these scholarships must be
+All applicants for these scholarships must be:

-(1) legally blind (official documentation of blindness is required)
+1. Legally blind (official documentation of blindness is required)

-(3) Must be eighteen years of age by July 1, 2024.
+3. Must be eighteen years of age by July 7, 2025

-(4) Must be able to attend the NFB national convention and NFBCO State conventions in their entirety.
+4. Must be able to attend the NFB national convention and NFBCO State conventions in their entirety

-Students who have previously won an NFBCO scholarship are encouraged to apply again.
+Students who have previously won an NFBCO scholarship are encouraged to Apply again.

 All scholarships are awarded based on academic excellence, service to the community, and financial need.

-Applications are due by Monday, April 15, 2024.
+Applications are due by Tuesday, April 15, 2025.

 All decisions by the Scholarship Committee are final.